jonesomoyibo/instagram-profile_page/README.md

 # instagram-profile_page

-This is a simple Instagram profile page
+This is a simple Instagram profile activity screen